 I was going to use twine, but true story, I couldn’t find it.
-I know I have a few rolls of twine around here, and with all the moving and unpacking, I apparently put the twine in a spot I thought was a good idea.
-Guess not because it’s nowhere to be found.
+I know I have a few rolls of twine around here, and with everything going on around here, I apparently put the twine in a spot I thought was a good idea.
+Guess not, because it’s nowhere to be found.

 We actually decided we like the rope with the wood so it all worked out in the end.
 It’s perfect for that coastal vibe we have going on in the bathroom.